 This exercise goes by many names:

 - The horizontal pull-up

 - The inverted row

 - The Australian pull-up

 - Bodyweight rows

-The horizontal pull-up/inverted row is a great exercise that you can perform with minimal equipment.
+The great thing about the horizontal/inverted pull-up is that you can perform it with minimal equipment.
 It trains all of the muscles in the upper back in a horizontal plane.
 Horizontal pulling emphasizes the rhomboids and posterior deltoids more.

-Pull-ups train your pulling muscles in a vertical plane, which emphasizes the latissimus muscles more.
+Pull-ups train your pulling muscles in a vertical plane, which emphasizes the latissimus dorsi muscles more.